 Adopt a Drain SF

-Join thousands of local volunteers and adopt one of the 25,000 storm drains in our beautiful city and pledge to keep it free of debris.
+Join thousands of local volunteers and adopt one of the 25,000 drains in our beautiful city and pledge to keep it free of debris.

-Why adopt a drain?
+Why Adopt a Drain?

 - Help stormwater drain properly, reducing risk of flooding.